-In New Zealand, you can either engage a professional to write your will or you can write it yourself.
-However do-it-yourself kits are not always the best solution as they can leave out important details, like what will happen if the main beneficiary does not survive you.
+In New Zealand, you can either engage a professional to write your will or you can write it yourself using an online will writing platform.

 For a will that covers everything you need it to without ambiguity, it's best to engage the services of a professional will writer or lawyer.
-Before you meet with them, you should think about the questions posed in this Will Information Pack and whether you would like to include a gift to causes and charities of your choice in your will.
+Before you meet with them, or before you complete your own online will, you should think about the questions posed in this Will Information Pack and whether you would like to include a gift to cause areas or charities of your choice.